abnatal/botobot/whatsapp/README.md

 GUPSHUP_APPNAME = 'your_appname_at_gupshup'
 GUPSHUP_API_KEY = 'your_key_at_gupshup'
 ```
 The __GUPSHUP_WHATSAPP_PHONE__ is your company phone configured at Gupshup.
-If your app isn't in production, GupShup provides o proxy phone number.
+If your app isn't in production, GupShup provides you a proxy phone number.

 The __GUPSHUP_APPNAME__ is your app name at Gupshup.